WillhKessler/embarc/_pages/organizations.md

 * Bag rentals
 * Route Design
 * Trip logistics planning

 [More Information](https://www.adventurerideworks.com/){:target="_blank" rel="noopener"}

 # Packraft Maine
-An adventure guiding company focusing on packrafting and bikerafting trips.
+An adventure guiding company based in Maine focusing on packrafting and bikerafting trips.
+Their goal is to change the way we think about and practice outdoor recreation.
+By combining bikepacking and packrafts you can head further afield, finding even more adventure.
+In 2026 they are offering:
-* packraft and bikeraft workshops
+* Packraft and bikeraft workshops
 * custom trips and guided adventures
 * Trip logistics and planning